UncleGoogle/galaxy-integration-humblebundle/README.md

 1. Click on the default _Humble Bundle_ bookmark: you see only the owned games in this view, and your goal is to have a similar view that lists both owned and subscription games.

-2. Change the view filter selecting the funnel icon, then the Status menu -> and then flagging both _Owned_ and _Subcriptions_
+2. Change the view filter selecting the funnel icon, then the Status menu -> and then flagging both _Owned_ and _Subcriptions_.

 ![HumbleBundle_Filters](resources/HumbleBundle_Filters.png)